AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-2-0.md

 - Unable to remove Version labels from **Version history** panel in Assets UI.
 (GUIDES-38276)
 - Creating a topic in a folder with spaces in its name incorrectly creates a duplicate folder where spaces are replaced by hyphens, and the topic is saved there instead of the original folder.
 (GUIDES-41938)
 - During first-time translation of large maps, empty XML files are created for the destination language, leading to increased server load and slower performance.
 (GUIDES-41613)
-- In DB-based environments, valid internal DITA links appear as broken links in **Asset Properties**, even though they work correctly in the Editor and in published output.
-(GUIDES-35048)
 - In the Assets search, sub-assets and metadata nodes (such as images and PDFs) are incorrectly included in the results.
 Additionally, for an output preset when DITAVAL filters are applied, the search returns internally generated DITAVAL files created from condition presets.
 (GUIDES-35418)
 - When uploading assets with filename containing invalid characters, the asset fails to upload and displays an incorrect message **File is locked by other user** despite the asset being unlocked.
 (GUIDES-32680)